bharath-viz/Fabric_OpenAI_Hackathon_2024/README.md

-# Fabric_OpenAI_Hackathon_2024
-Developing an innovative solution leveraging Fabric and OpenAI's Retrieval-Augmented Generation (RAG) approach to enable patients suffering from diseases to easily find clinical trials matching their needs and preferences
 # Clinical Trial Finder

 Welcome to Clinical Trial Finder!
 This project aims to provide a user-friendly interface for patients suffering from diseases to discover clinical trials matching their needs and preferences.
 Leveraging Fabric and OpenAI's Retrieval-Augmented Generation (RAG) approach, our solution offers natural language interaction, allowing users to express their queries in everyday language.